-- Ms. Fanservice: Anytime Alexandra Breckenridge appears on screen.
-That being said, she's not the only one who offers at the table.
+- Ms. Fanservice: Anytime Emma Roberts or/and Alexandra Breckenridge appear on screen.
+That being said, they are not the only ones who offer at the table.

-- Shared Universe: Asylum and Freak Show, though Word of God says it applies to all seasons of the show.
+- Asylum and Freak Show, though Word of God says it applies to all seasons of the show.

 - Promotion to Opening Titles: While this is an anthology series, some actors/actresses usually get upgraded to main.

 - Team Title: Coven and technically Freak Show.

 - Given that Word of God said that the entire show has a Shared Universe, one might wonder why exactly certain characters looked alike.
 Pepper in particular encountered two characters played by Jessica Lange and Evan Peters each in the timeline, and three played by Sarah Paulson.

 - Finn Wittrock, Sarah Paulson and Lily Rabe each appeared as two different characters in Hotel.